 Fertilization is another tool that encourages dominance of desirable turfgrass species through competitive exclusion.
 In the absence of synthetic herbicides, turfgrass managers may need to re-examine some traditional fertilization practices that have fallen out of favor because of budgetary constraints and environmental concerns.

 Higher fertilization rates have been shown to provide turfgrasses with a competitive edge over broadleaf weeds (3) and crabgrass (4).
 However, higher rates are now discouraged because of fertilizer costs, risks of groundwater contamination, and surface runoff of excess fertilizer to receiving surface waters.
 Estimating minimum levels of nitrogen required to provide turfgrass with a competitive edge over weeds can be difficult.
 Turfgrass managers should focus on limiting nitrogen applications to the minimum amounts needed to produce acceptable playing quality or aesthetic appeal, which may vary depending on expectations, budget limitations and ecological considerations.

 These plots are part of research to examine the interaction of mowing height and fertilizer rate on weed encroachment of golf course fairways.
-Center-left: Plot fertilized with 5 grams nitrogen/square meter/year.
-Center-right: Plot fertilized with 20 grams nitrogen/square meter/year.
+Left: Plot fertilized with 5 grams nitrogen/square meter/year.
+Right: Plot fertilized with 20 grams nitrogen/square meter/year.
 Photo by Bernd Leinauer

 Although nitrogen fertilization assists turfgrass in maintaining dominance over broadleaf weeds, it has been shown to increase production of annual bluegrass, which outcompetes desirable turfgrass species (5).
 Strategies to outcompete annual bluegrass include reducing nitrogen applications and acidifying the soil by applying sulfur.
 Long-term applications of ammonium sulfate to lower soil pH have also been shown to reduce broadleaf weed populations.